-The Exchange proposes to a proposal [sic] to allow \$1 or greater strike price intervals for options on certain Exchange-Traded Fund ("ETF") Shares, as described below.
+The Exchange proposes to allow \$1 or greater strike price intervals for options on certain Exchange-Traded Fund ("ETF") Shares, as described below.

-The text of the proposed rule change is available on the Exchange's website at http://nasdaqbx.cchwallstreet.com/, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+The text of the proposed rule change is available on the Exchange's website at http://nasdaq.cchwallstreet.com/, at the principal office of the Exchange, and at the Commission's Public Reference Room.